harmonyandfocus/blog/_tabs/about.md

 We understand that your time is valuable.
 That's why we offer flexible scheduling options and online booking, so you can easily book your appointments and get on the path to better health.

 So why wait?
 Invest in your well-being today and start your journey to optimal health and wellness.
-Book your appointment now and discover the many benefits of Harmony and Focus Wellness Center.
+Book your appointment now and discover the many benefits of Harmony and Focus Wellness Clinic.

 # About Dr. Jonathan Holt